eganlau/real-time-sam2/README.md

 - **External webcam auto-detection** (prefers external over built-in)
 - **Both library and CLI** for maximum flexibility

+> **Note**: This implementation adapts SAM2's `VideoPredictor` for real-time streaming by maintaining a frame buffer.
+SAM2 was originally designed for batch video processing, so this streaming adapter accumulates frames and periodically manages the buffer for optimal performance.

 ## Project Structure

 ```